tkeo/with_probability/README.md

 # WithProbability

-TODO: Write a gem description
+This gem defines a method about probability.

 ## Installation